andrew8088/html5-app-intro/README.md

 Always have access to the source code: example: grid lib, want to restyle, need to request the change from vendor.
 Can't reach into code and override manually.
 The web is open.

+What do you wish you had known before getting into JS? https://news.ycombinator.com/item?id=17466391